integral-ssmith/cookiecutter-codebase/README.md

 # Instructions
-Install miniconda and open anaconda prompt.
-Create a conda environment with cookiecutter:
+Install minimamba and open miniforge prompt.
+Create a mamba environment with cookiecutter:
-> conda create --name <ENVIRONMENT_NAME_HERE>
+> mamba create --name <ENVIRONMENT_NAME_HERE>
 >
-> conda active <ENVIRONMENT_NAME_HERE>
+> mamba active <ENVIRONMENT_NAME_HERE>
 >
-> conda install cookiecutter
+> mamba install cookiecutter

 Change the directory to the folder path where you would like to create the project
 > cd <FULL_FILE_PATH_HERE>